Arcahub/kube-install-tuto/src/installation/worker-node.md

 workernode     Ready    <none>                 10m   v1.26.0
 ```

-We can add a label to the worker node to make it a worker node.
+We can add a label to add the worker role to the node.

 ```bash
 kubectl label node <node-name> node-role.kubernetes.io/worker=worker
 ```

+## What about the CNI ?

+For the installation of the control plane node we needed to install a CNI plugin for the node to be ready, but for the worker node we didn't.
+Can you explain why ?